aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-slide/slide-section/_index.md

 url: /nodejs-java/slide-section/
 ---

-With Aspose.Slides for Java, you can organize a PowerPoint Presentation into sections.
+With Aspose.Slides for Node.js via Java, you can organize a PowerPoint Presentation into sections.
 You get to create sections that contain specific slides.

 You may want to create sections and use them to organize or divide slides in a presentation into logical parts in these situations: